eventnetusa/eventnet/src/_vip/hearing-aid-act-2017.md

   ### &nbsp;
 content_section:
   - text_block_markdown: >-
-      ### We excel in activation's that promote sales, education and brand reach
+      ### We excel in activations that promote sales, education and brand reach
       for your targeted consumers.